Libs of TikTok: Identity revelation (April 2022)

-On April 19, 2022, The Washington Post published an article by journalist Taylor Lorenz which further publicized the identity of Raichik, noting that she was an Orthodox Jew who worked in real estate in Brooklyn.
-These details were scraped from early iterations of the Libs of TikTok Twitter account.
-The online version of the article initially included a link to Raichik's real estate license, although this was later removed.
+On April 19, 2022, The Washington Post published an article by journalist Taylor Lorenz which further reported on Raichik's identity, noting that she worked in real estate in Brooklyn and that she was "proudly" Orthodox Jewish, details were scraped from early iterations of the Libs of TikTok Twitter account.
+The web version of the article initially linked to Raichik's real estate license, though it was later removed.